THINKING AND THE 7 SYSTEM

 LEVEL FIVE THINKING

 This level is beyond the grasp of many people, although more and more are thinking this way.
-It is the primitive systems thinking level.
+It is a primitive systems thinking level.

-Thinking in a systems fashion is an expansion of logical thinking.
+Thinking in a systems fashion is somewhat different than logical thinking.
 Logic is linear: A+B+C+D=E. There can be many steps or few.

-Systems thinking is not simply linear.
-It is something else that is not well-defined in English.
-It involves a universe or collection of items or ideas, all of which are connected to each other, often in complex ways.
+Systems thinking is not linear.
+Instead, it involves a universe or collection of items or ideas, all of which are connected to each other, often in complex ways.
 One must begin by realizing this.
 This, alone, is daunting for most people.

 Then one must examine all the connections between these parts or elements.
 This is also a chore for the mind.
-Then one must draw conclusions, which are sometimes rather counter-intuitive, as it is called, or unusual.
-This is how systems thinking works.
+Then one must draw conclusions, which are sometimes rather counter-intuitive or unusual.

 LEVEL SIX THINKING